How-to·Mar 1, 2026·8 min read

 Document Approval Workflow: How to Design Human-in-the-Loop Automation

-A practical guide to designing document approval workflows that automate routine tasks and keep humans in the loop for decisions that require judgment.
+A practical guide to designing a document approval workflow that reads and analyses any loan document, then runs your credit policy on every application while keeping humans in the loop for judgment calls.

-Every business has a document approval process.
+Every lender has a document approval process.
 Most of them are terrible.

 This is not a people problem.
 It is a process problem, and the fix does not require a big-budget enterprise system.
 It requires a well-designed document approval workflow.